 Tips and Tricks

 - Use full-fat milk and yogurt.
 Labneh will not taste the same with reduced-fat milk and yogurt!
 If you want to make labneh lower in fat, don't make the yogurt from scratch.
-Just buy a tub of fat-free yogurt from Costco and strain it at room temperature for 6 to 8 hours.
+Just buy a tub of fat-free yogurt and strain it at room temperature for 6 to 8 hours.

 - Add the starter yogurt at the right temperature.
 This is the key to making homemade yogurt successfully.
 The milk cannot be too hot or too cold.